reduxjs/redux-mock-store/README.md

 # redux-mock-store

-A mock store for your testing your redux app
+A mock store for your testing your redux async action creators and middleware

 ## Install